Starbucks Classic Syrup Copycat Recipe

 Starbucks Classic Syrup

-• At Starbucks, there are 2 simple syrups (liquid sweeteners).
-One is called classic syrup and the other is called cane sugar.
-They’re both unflavored and they’re used to sweeten hot and cold drinks.
+At Starbucks, there are 2 simple syrups (liquid sweeteners).
+One is called classic syrup and the other is called liquid cane sugar.
+They’re both unflavored and used to sweeten hot and cold drinks.

-• Classic syrup is made with white, granulated sugar and it’s clear, without any color.
-Cane sugar is made with a combination of turbinado sugar (raw, brown sugar) and cane sugar.
+Classic syrup is made with white, granulated sugar and it’s clear, without any color.
+Liquid cane sugar is made with a combination of turbinado sugar (raw, brown sugar) and cane sugar.

 Recipe Highlights